AccessoriesFabricProduct ReviewsTools & Materials

 What Can A Fabric Glue Be Used For?

-With so many uses, a lot of people are missing out on some of the benefits of fabric glue.
-Here are some of the more obvious uses, as well as those less known:
+With so many uses, many people are missing out on some of the benefits of fabric glue.

 Securing Pockets